bcbio/bcbio-nextgen/docs/contents/citations.md

 To promote citation, we are maitaining easy-to-paste reference lists below.
 Feel free to contribute, if you see a tool that is used through bioconda, but is not included here.

+Try to look at the particular tool's documentation, article, and github issues before submitting an issue to bcbio.
+This might help to discriminate early between bcbio issues and tools' issues.
+The authors of the tool might be of better help to fix the issue.
+Raising the issue in tool's github and referencing it in bcbio github issue could speed up its resolution.

 ## Variant calling
 Overall, the parameters of our variant calling workflows are based on GATK best practices (https://gatk.broadinstitute.org/hc/en-us/sections/360007226651-Best-Practices-Workflows), contributions from bcbio community (https://github.com/bcbio/bcbio-nextgen) and our validations (https://github.com/bcbio/bcbio_validations/).